sergei202/okcoders-backend-2017/week1-prep/windows-setup.md

 Windows Instructions
 ====

-You must be running a recent version of Windows, at least Windows Vista or higher.
-Windows 7 or higher is strongly recommended.
+You must be running a recent version of Windows, Windows 7 or higher is strongly recommended.
 Ensure that you have installed the latest Windows updates for you version of windows.

 ## Install software